saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-13-juniper-pyez-json.md

 ---
 layout: post
-title: Make it JSON with Juniper PyEZ
+title: JSON with Juniper PyEZ
 image: /img/juniper_logo.jpg
 ---

 For all the XML-haters, the Juniper mgd can really help you out here.
-Just tell it to make it JSON.
+Just tell it to translate all the output to JSON.

-Here is how:
+Here is how an example script could look like:

 ```python
 from pprint import pprint